Connect with others who understand.

 If you are spiritual, support from a religious or spiritual advisor may also be a source of comfort during this time.
 A clergy member from your faith community or a hospital chaplain can be helpful to you and your family as you navigate advanced NSCLC.

 How are you managing your lung cancer diagnosis?
 Have you found ways to improve your symptoms?
 How are you feeling day-to-day?
-Share your tips and experiences in a comment below or on MyLungCancerTeam to get support from others like you.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.